canonical/charmed-kubeflow-uats/README.md

     * EKS cluster
     * AKS cluster <!-- codespell-ignore -->
 * **Charmed Kubeflow** deployed on top of it
-* **MLFlow (optional)** deployed alongside Kubeflow
+* **MLflow (optional)** deployed alongside Kubeflow

 For instructions on deploying and getting started with Charmed Kubeflow, we recommend that you start with [this guide](https://charmed-kubeflow.io/docs/get-started-with-charmed-kubeflow).

-The UATs include tests that assume MLFlow is installed alongside Kubeflow, which will otherwise fail.
-For instructions on deploying MLFlow you can start with [this guide](https://documentation.ubuntu.com/charmed-mlflow/en/latest/tutorial/mlflow-kubeflow/), ignoring the EKS specific steps.
+The UATs include tests that assume MLflow is installed alongside Kubeflow, which will otherwise fail.
+For instructions on deploying MLflow you can start with [this guide](https://documentation.ubuntu.com/charmed-mlflow/en/latest/tutorial/mlflow-kubeflow/), ignoring the EKS specific steps.